lanl-aea/waves/docs/tutorial_argparse_types.rst

    journal_options="--width '-1.0'"

-See :ref:`tutorial_parameter_substitution` for more details about using the command line interface and ``journal_options`` task argument.
+See :ref:`tutorial_parameter_substitution` for more details about using the command-line interface and ``journal_options`` task argument.

 ************